 - Add canned tomatoes if you are out of fresh tomatoes

-- I used appe pan to fry the cabbage koftas.
+- I used an appe pan to fry the cabbage koftas.
 You could also deep fry them if you do not have an appe pan.

 - Skip the garlic and onions if you are allergic.